triforkse/trifork.se/public/handbook.md

 You can either pay with you [Eurocard](#company-credit-card) or ask you manager to pay using the Corporate Credit Card.
 Paying with these cards gives you an additional travel insurance.

-### Expenses
+### Traveling (Expenses)

-You can use your company credit card to delay the expenses being withdrawn from your account until the company has reimbursed you.

 While traveling you expenses are covered by the company.
 Anything not related the assignment, say Theatre Tickets, Sightseeing Trips or visits to the pub, you pay for yourself.
 But anything else is covered by the company.

-You must always enter your expenses in our Time Registration System.
-You will find expenses under the tab "Vouchers" at the top of the page.

-The amount you enter should always be in your local currency (what your salary is paid out in).
-You should specify the amount that was listed in your bank statement to ensure that exchange rates are correct and that any conversion costs are included.
-Often if you pay in a foreign currency the credit card company will add a fee.

 ### Agile Processes